MbinOrg/mbin/docs/02-admin/03-optional-features/07-anubis.md

     location / {
         # try to serve file directly, fallback to index.php
         try_files $uri /index.php$is_args$args;

+        # lie to Symfony that the request is an HTTPS one, so it generates HTTPS URLs
         fastcgi_param SERVER_PORT "443";
         fastcgi_param HTTPS "on";
     }